SU-CHF/harmonise-finscope/docs/harmonisation_notes.md

 - Burial societies captured by `C7_3` (personal capacity) and `i1_10` (funeral insurance type). `i1_10` chosen because it yields higher coverage and aligns with the funeral products block.
 - `i1_` variables share a response scale: `1` “never had”, `2` “used to have”, `3` “have it in my name”, `4` “covered by somebody else”, `99` “don’t know”.

+## Indicator-specific assumptions (2006–2011 extensions)

+- **Bank account in own name**: No single ownership screener exists before 2012.
+We OR the “have now” responses across the bank product grids (`QP1`/`QB1`/`B1`/`Q25`).
+Note that 2010 introduces a five-point scale (`4 = have now`), while other years use three- or four-point versions (`3 = have now`).
+Later waves revert to a single binary question.
+- **Home has electricity**: Direct utility questions only appear from 2012 onward.
+Earlier mappings rely on proxies—LSM electricity ownership in 2006, electric stove ownership in 2007, “items in household – electricity” in 2008–2009, and electricity as the primary cooking fuel in 2010–2011.
+These proxies may under-count households that use non-electric cooking but have grid supply.
+- **Stokvel membership**: Historic questionnaires treat stokvels as investment products (`Q67BT`, `Q162_F`, `Q193_G`, `Q202_I`, `Q65_15`) before moving them into the social group module from 2012.
+Coding shifts in 2011 (`1=Don’t have`, `2=Have now`, `3=DK`, `4=NA`); only `2` is treated as active membership.
+- **Credit card & home loan**: The same staged product grids capture ownership, with 2010 adding “never had and need / don’t need” disaggregation.
+We continue to take only the “have now” category (`3` or `4`, depending on the wave) and aggregate across purchase/renovation home-loan questions in 2006–2007.
+- **Borrowed from mashonisa/loan shark**: Product usage grids provide `Never borrowed / Borrowed before / Borrowing now` for 2006–2010; only `Borrowing now` is positive.
+From 2011 the questionnaire switches to yes/no items, and later to G-series 12-month borrowing questions with different yes/no codes (captured in the mapping notes).
+- **Retirement annuity / provident / pension**: All three product types are combined via an `any` rule.
+Response scales vary—2006–2010 use a 4-point “never/used to/have now/don’t know”, 2011 records `1=Don’t have`, `2=Have now`, `3=Don’t have` (duplicated label in the codebook), and 2012+ simplify to `1=Do not have`, `2=Have now`.
+Analysts should be aware of the inconsistent labelling in 2011 when inspecting raw data.
+- **Food insecurity (“Often went without food”)**: The Afrobarometer crying questions (2006–2010) provide explicit frequency options; we flag only `1=Often`.
+Ask Afrika (2011) replaces the scale with a binary “went without enough food” item, introducing a potential structural break in the time series.
+The Afrobarometer LPI resurfaces from 2016 with the familiar scale plus `20=Don’t know`.
+- **General coding**: Where proxies replace direct measures (e.g. electricity access), the rationale is recorded in `mappings/harmonised_questions.csv`.
+Future access to richer household services variables should trigger a review of these assumptions.

 ## Further Work

 - Add observations for other years or product groups as they are harmonised.